Charles Henri Hector, Count of Estaing: American Revolutionary War

-At the entry of France into the American Revolutionary War in 1778, D'Estaing left Toulon in command of a fleet of twelve ships of the line and four frigates.
+At the entry of France into the American Revolutionary War in 1778, Estaing left Toulon in command of a fleet of twelve ships of the line and four frigates.
 He intended to assist the American colonies against Great Britain.
 He sailed on 13 April, and, between the 11th and 22 July, blockaded the smaller British fleet of Lord Howe at Sandy Hook, New Jersey, off the southern entrance to New York Harbour.
 He did not enter the harbour because his largest ships were believed to be unable to clear the bar at its mouth.

 Newport

-In cooperation with the American generals, d'Estaing planned an attack on Newport, Rhode Island, preparatory to which he compelled the British to destroy some war vessels that were in the harbor.
+In cooperation with American commanders, Estaing planned an attack on Newport, Rhode Island, preparatory to which he compelled the British to destroy some war vessels that were in the harbor.
 Before the concerted attack could take place, he put to sea against the British fleet, which was under Admiral Howe.
 Owing to a violent storm, which arose suddenly and compelled the two fleets to separate before engaging in battle, many of his vessels were so shattered that he found it necessary to put into Boston for repairs.
 He sailed for the West Indies on 4 November.